-I'm here to help reduce the harm and risk of being in custody; to work with you to find a way to begin to tolerate living with yourself without so much medication/drugs, to normalize normal human experience and not over medicalise or medicate, to take the opportunities to engage you in improving your health through health education, realistic goal setting, motivation and encouragement, investigation, diagnosis and treatment.
-To model a good clinician/patient relationship, provide compassionate boundaries, build trust and be trustworthy.
+I'm here to help reduce the harm and risk of being in custody; to work with you to find a way to begin to tolerate living with yourself without so much medication/drugs; to normalise normal human experience and not over-medicalise or medicate; to take the opportunities to engage you in improving your health through health education, realistic goal setting, motivation and encouragement, investigation, diagnosis and treatment; to model a good clinician/patient relationship, provide compassionate boundaries, build trust and be trustworthy.

-What works?
+What works

-- Team approaches and multidisciplinary teams.
+- Team approaches and multi-disciplinary teams.

-- Protocol driven care don't make exceptions.
+- Protocol-driven care do not make exceptions.

 - Reflect constantly with colleagues.

 - Look after each other.

-- Watch our for pedestals/favourites.
+- Watch out for pedestals/favourites.

-- Try not to get institutionalized.
+- Try not to get institutionalised.

 - Spend time in other care settings.

 - Know when to take a break.

-There is a range of guidance already available in relation to prison healthcare and prison dentistry.106,107,108 Many of the standards set out elsewhere in this document will apply to prison medical services.
+There is a range of guidance available in relation to prison healthcare and prison dentistry.^{115,116,117} Many of the standards set out elsewhere in this document will also apply to prison medical services.